joshholly/geotarget_sendy/README.md

 3. Enter the name of the new list, select the parent list, add the zip code and the radius and create the list

+REQUIREMENTS:

+Must have Sendy along with requirements installed.
+The parent list must have users with their zip codes added in the custom fields.